 The couple divided their assets in 2017 when the value of their Bitcoin was raised to $21 million, and the husband admitted to owning Bitcoin but also revealed he left less than half of the funds in a cryptocurrency exchange.
 The court found the husband had violated his obligations during the divorce proceeding by failing to inform his wife about the nature of his cryptocurrency investments.
 He was ordered to pay his wife one half of his total prior Bitcoin investments, leaving him with $2.5 million and giving his ex-wife with $23 million.

 What Are Digital Assets Anyway?

 Digital assets such as cryptocurrency are traceable transactions recorded on blockchains.
 They can be moved from exchanges to digital wallets.
+Online wallets use passwords created by the wallet’s owner.
 Divorce lawyers rely on forensic investigators to track the movements of these digital assets.
-There are court orders to turn over funds from cryptocurrency exchanges, but online wallets use passwords created by that wallet’s owner.
-These assets are still trackable through exchanges, which are a valuable source of information in divorces involving these types of assets.

 Reach Out to Our Attorneys about Cryptocurrency and Divorce

 Cryptocurrency assets may be subject to equitable division during divorce proceedings.
-However, both parties need divorce lawyers to negotiate agreements on the item’s value since digital assets are subject to sudden crashes.
+Divorce lawyers can negotiate agreements on the item’s value since digital assets are subject to sudden fluctuations.
 Contact our office today if you are concerned about how cryptocurrency could affect your asset division process or divorce.
 At Schoonmaker, George, Blomberg, Bryniczka & Welsh, P.C., we are here to help you and guide you through these complex procedures.